pivotal/docs-tap/application-accelerator/creating-accelerators/transforms/index.hbs.md

 # Transforms reference

-This topic provides a list and brief description of the available Application Accelerator transforms in Tanzu Application Platform (commonly known as TAP).
+This topic provides you with a list and brief description of the available Application Accelerator transforms in Tanzu Application Platform (commonly known as TAP).

 ## Available transforms